MaxiumeGaming/Factorio/blueprints/Factorio Space Age - Tutorials/RoboCells/README.md

 ## Usage

 Copy the blueprint string from the files in this repository and import them into your Factorio blueprint library.
-The book includes both variants—simply pick your preferred version and tile away.
+The book includes both variants.
+Simply pick your preferred version and tile away.

 ## Video

 For a full design breakdown, rationale, and live testing of the RoboCell concept, watch the full episode here:
 [RoboCell Design Marathon!
 [FREE Blueprints] | Factorio Space Age Ep.
 20](https://www.youtube.com/watch?v=TG_-7L9bm1s)

-Happy building—and remember: the factory must be structured! 🏗️⚙️
+Happy building, and remember: the factory must be structured! 🏗️⚙️